Distributed Stochastic Proximal Algorithm on Riemannian Submanifolds for Weakly-convex Functions: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we conduct several experiments to illustrate the empirical performance of the algorithms that satisfy Alg.\ref{alg:1}: the distributed Riemannian stochastic subgradient, the distributed Riemannian stochastic proximal point, the distributed Riemannian stochastic proximal-linear by applying different stochastic models $F_{i, X}(\cdot, \xi_i)$.
-We further explore the impact of the geodesic curvature parameter $\kappa_g$ through the distributed generalized eigenvalue problem on the generalized Stiefel manifold.
-The computations on the Riemannian manifolds are conducted with the help of {\it Manopt} toolbox.
+In this section, we evaluate three proposed algorithms, namely, the distributed Riemannian stochastic subgradient (DR-SSG), the distributed Riemannian stochastic proximal point (DR-SPP), the distributed Riemannian stochastic proximal-linear (DR-SPL), and compare them with the existing approaches.
+In addition to experiments on the Stiefel manifold, we consider distributed blind deconvolution on the sphere, with results reported in \cite{zhao2025distributed} due to space limitations.
+We further investigate the effect of the geodesic curvature parameter $\kappa_g$ through a distributed generalized eigenvalue problem on the generalized Stiefel manifold.
+All computations are carried out using the {\it Manopt} toolbox \cite{manopt}.